-People don’t like talking on the phone anymore, especially the younger generation of riders.
-So unless they have an easy alternative to communicate directly with the transit agency, riders often post their problems to social media.
+People don’t like talking on the phone, especially the younger generation.
+Unless they have an easy way to report a problem, riders often just post it to social media.
+And walk away

 A Public Transportation Platform to Receive and Manage Incident Reports Because Operations Centers can only fix problems they know about